hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

   - snowshoeing
 layout: post
 ---
-We have been snowshoing in Finnish Lapland and in the Austrian Alps last year and we decided to come up with a selection of the best snowshoes for 2016 - 2017.
+We have been snowshoing in Finnish Lapland and in the Austrian Alps last year and we decided to come up with a <a href="#list">selection</a> of the best snowshoes for 2016 - 2017.
 Snowshoes are quite useful if you are planning to ascent a mountain or walk in powder snow.
 Snowshoeing is easy to learn and not that expensive.
 Also consider to get a pair of [snowshoe poles][1] for your snowshoeing trips as they will help you a lot on your snowshoeing adventure.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24785831751/in/photolist-Dm1oBg-DUv9z4-DLeSfK-qNgY7t-DJ5oFY-Dm1YSa-DSbpUy-CWZxhh-Dm1SnM-DJ5qtf-DLeWra-CWZhq3-CX6ZLM-DsowUj-CWZoVY-DJ55xd-CWYQyo-CX6sRF-DUueLP-r3peJw" title="Best snowshoes for 2016 - 2017"><img src="https://c8.staticflickr.com/2/1648/24785831751_f329cb1417_b.jpg" width="1024" height="681" alt="Best snowshoes for 2016 - 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-## The best snowshoes 2016 - 2017
+<h2 id="list"> The best snowshoes 2016 - 2017</h2>

 <div class="table-responsive">